 Hanging knee-ups should be added to your pull-up sets.
 Add pull-ups to your upper-body days.
 Now, just add 10-15 knee-ups after pull-ups.
 Grip and core work are critical to this one.
 (ACFT)

 Deadlift: Lift with the legs and hips, with a straight back (see technique video).
 Add deadlifting to your leg days.
 If you do not have a hex bar, use a barbell.

 This exercise is critical for your Army career, as it prepares your body to be strong for common lifts and movements.
 It's not just for proper form to lift objects off the ground and rucking strength development.
 It will aid you as you test in both the OPAT and the ACFT.

-The leg exercises above will prepare you for this but, specifically, adding this to a leg day is a smart practice as it truly challenges the entire body, heart and lungs.
+The leg exercises above will prepare you for this, but adding this to a leg day is a smart practice as it truly challenges the entire body, heart and lungs.
 There is a lot to this event.
 See instructional video.
 (ACFT)

-Two-Mile Timed run: Pace is vital.
+Two-mile timed run: Pace is vital.
 The most important thing is not to start off too fast.
 Learn your pace and set your goal by pacing yourself to the finish.
-For instance, if your goal is to run the two-mile run in 14:00, you must run a 7:00 mile or a 1:45 quarter mile.
+For instance, if your goal is to run two miles in 14 minutes, you must run a seven-minute mile or a 1:45 quarter-mile.
 (APFT and ACFT)

 Build up your running base over time, then start to add weight to prepare for rucking (carrying backpacks) when you join.